grannycart/by-sound-alone_source/manuscript/7_Chapter.md

 "Thirty seconds!"
 Hemi called forward.
 He put his hand on the lever.
 The hand of the stopwatch ticked around, climbing upwards.
 It hit the zero mark.
 Hemi hefted the lever that released the escape trunk hatch.
 It slid easily back this time.

-It took a second for Hemi to realize that it was easy to pull the lever because because the hatch itself had not opened.
+It took a second for Hemi to realize that it was easy to pull the lever because the hatch itself had not opened.

 "That hatch is not open!"
 Hemi yelled forward, true panic slipping into the baritone of his voice.